 ** NEW SCHOLARSHIP OPPORTUNITY

-The Faculty is delighted to announce the launch of a new scholarship, with applications open now for the first time (and closing 15 Feb 2021).
+The Faculty is delighted to announce the launch of a new scholarship, for which our first awards were made in March 2021.

 The Everard and Joan MacFarlane Family Leadership Scholarship is a prestigious new two-year scholarship award, established by a Faculty alumnus and his family, for University of Cape Town Law students in their intermediate and final year of their LLB programme.
 Awards are made to students in, or going into, their intermediate year of study.
 Students who have completed their prelminary courses are eligible to apply.